 External threat actors range from sophisticated, such as organised crime syndicates, to unsophisticated, which use well-understood but easily detectible methods.
 Most managers expect to be breached by sophisticated attacks because they are highly co-ordinated and harder to protect against.
 But lower-level phishing scams and malicious URLs can also create a lot of noise for companies if they are not dealt with quickly.

-Our experience shows that businesspeople, the genuine risk owners, engage far better with these personas than technical frameworks, like the ‘kill chain’.
+Our IT recruiter experience shows that businesspeople, the genuine risk owners, engage far better with these personas than technical frameworks, like the ‘kill chain’.
 Once these actors are understood, defining risk scenarios and acting on them becomes far simpler.

 From understanding to action